marlospomin/yubikey-guide/README.md

 > If you set the option to `fixed`, then it won't be possible to disable the touch requirement.
 #### Setup SSH (FIDO2)

-Before generating a new ssh key to store on your YubiKey you must consider which additional required authentication factors you want to use.

-Below you can see a table with the available factors and their corresponding command:
+Before creating a new SSH key for your YubiKey, decide which additional authentication factors you want to use.
+The following table lists available factors and their corresponding commands:

 | Factors                        | Description                                                                                       | Command                                                                        |
 | ------------------------------ | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |